Leman-Y/spring-2018-cs-135-projects/Project_3/README.md

 Instructions to use:
 - Download all files in mcc
-- Type in make and run
+- Type in make and enter
-- Type in ./mission to see the project
+- Type in ./mission and enter to see the project